pawcoding/astro-loader-pocketbase/README.md

 ### Improved types

-By default PocketBase reports `number` and `boolean` fields as not required, even though the API will always return at least `0` and `false` respectively.
+By default PocketBase reports `number` and `boolean` fields as not required, even though the API will always return `0` and `false` respectively if no value is set.
 This means that the loader will add `undefined` to the type of these fields.
 If you want to enforce that these fields are always present, you can set the `improveTypes` option to `true`.